anarkiwi/sid-wizard/README.md

 ```

-... feature overlay-display for NMI sync playback is being developed here
+... updated NMI sync display

 ```
 ```
 ;===============================================================================
 ;--- Update II --- external MIDI SYNC IN via NMI -------------------------------
-; 08/21                                                                      M64
+; 09/21                                                                      M64
 ;-------------------------------------------------------------------------------

-The first proof of concept is working!
+NMI MIDI sync in is working!
 In the menu you can select "SYNC MODE":
 ( You need to enable the VESSEL MIDI interface first )

 ```